DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 `--region` can be used to chain together multiple includes and excludes.
 Parameters to this option are in the form `(exclude|include) path [path..]`  This may be repeated any number of times after `--region`.

-_Note:_ Filtering is an optimization that is not performed at the detection level.
-This is will impact detection models, such as DetectNet, where one window may contain result in many detections.
-This may cause detects far from the include/exclude boundary to be included in the output.
-Post processing will be required to remove these detections.
+_Note:_ Region filtering is designed to guide window selection and is not performed at the detection level.
+This will impact detection models, such as DetectNet, where one window may result in many detections.
+As a result, detects far from the include/exclude boundary may be included in the output.
+Post processing will be required to remove these detects.

 i.e `--region exclude northwest.shp northeast.shp include truenorth.shp` .
 In this example, "exclude" is first,
 so the search region is initialized to the bounding box.
 The geometries defined in northwest.shp and northeast.shp